andrei2699/pic-programmer-cli/README.md

 ## Programming protocol

-- Wait for the message "Programmer ready!"
+- Wait for the message `Programmer ready!`
+- send `P` to start programming
+- wait for message `start`
 - read lines from input file and send them one by one until end of file
 - read message from programmer